 The United States is the only developed country with no paid leave days guaranteed.

-The costs of overworked employees
+What are the costs of overworked employees?

 There are multiple benefits of taking the time off, from unplugging from the daily work and getting back with a distance, to recovering and spending time with the family.
 That’s why giving the employees the time to recover and actually paying them for not working for some time is beneficial for the company.